 For examples of Australian corporations who have recently developed pro bono programs for their in-house counsel see the article, "In-house pro bono grows with more to come" in the March 2012 edition of the NSW Law Society Journal, or the article from the July 2011 edition of National Pro Bono News, titled "In-house lawyers increase their involvement in pro bono."

-An excellent up to date resource to assist corporate lawyers is The Australian In-House Legal Counsel Pro Bono Guide, prepared by DLA Piper 2012.
+An excellent up to date resource to assist corporate lawyers is The Australian In-House Legal Counsel Pro Bono Guide, prepared by DLA Piper and updated in August 2013.

 If you are a government lawyer you can volunteer at a community legal centre or undertake legal work on behalf of a community organisation if you have a practising certificate.
 But you can also work within your agency to help it develop a policy that is supportive of its lawyers undertaking pro bono legal work.
 The Commonwealth Attorney-General’s Department (AGD) has developed such a policy; Commonwealth Attorney-General's Department Guidance Note - AGD Lawyers and Pro Bono Legal Work.
 This is important because it authorises lawyers that wish to undertake pro bono legal work to make limited use of government resources for this purpose, and to access their flexitime and leave to do pro bono work.